Welcome to Ho Chi Minh City

 2. Hu Tieu

-In general, Vietnamese cuisine focuses on soups, which including famous dishes such as Pho, Bun Bo, and Hu Tieu.
+Vietnamese cuisine focuses on soups, including famous dishes such as Pho, Bun Bo, and Hu Tieu.
 Pho is a national dish of Vietnam, which famous in the North (where it was born).
 In the South, Hu Tieu is considered a typical dish of this land.

-Hu Tieu is a noodle soup consisting of broth, rice noodle, pork meat, cuttle, and shrimp.
+Hu Tieu is a noodle soup consisting of broth, rice noodles, pork meat, cuttle, and shrimp.
 It’s typically served with lots of greens, vegetables, and bean sprouts.

 Here are suggestions for you: